blankenberg/anvio.org/help/7.1/artifacts/summary/index.md

 #### The bin summary

 By default, this is stored in a tab-delimited matrix called `bins_summary.txt`.
 In this matrix, the rows represent the <span class="artifact-n">[bin](/help/7.1/artifacts/bin)</span>s in your <span class="artifact-n">[profile-db](/help/7.1/artifacts/profile-db)</span>.
-The columns represent the following from left to right: the bin name,  the taxon ID (if calculated), the toal number of nucleotides in the bin, the toal number of contigs in the bin, the N50 statistic (see the page for <span class="artifact-n">[anvi-display-contigs-stats](/help/7.1/programs/anvi-display-contigs-stats)</span>), the GC content, and the completition and redundency.
+The columns represent the following from left to right: the bin name,  the taxon ID (if calculated), the total number of nucleotides in the bin, the total number of contigs in the bin, the N50 statistic (see the page for <span class="artifact-n">[anvi-display-contigs-stats](/help/7.1/programs/anvi-display-contigs-stats)</span>), the GC content, and the completion and redundancy.

 #### Three subdirectories